GUIDELINE for Feline bartonellosis

 Prevention

-According to all transmission studies, a strict flea (and tick) control is the only successful preventive measure (Greco et al., 2019).
+According to all transmission studies, strict flea (and tick) control is the only successful preventive measure (Greco et al., 2019).
 There is no vaccine available against Bartonella infection.

 Disease control in specific situations